Large Animal 911 – Who you gonna call?

 The training will consist of “operational level” training and “awareness level” training.

 OPERATIONAL LEVEL training is intended for first responders and veterinarians.
 These participants will have hands-on training with the equipment and receive a text book and final certification.
+THE OPERATIONAL LEVEL is CLOSED to registration.

 AWARENESS LEVEL training is intended for other participants, such as horse owners, who will be permitted to audit the operational level training.